di-sukharev/opencommit/README.md

 ```

 ### Ignore files
-You can ignore files from submission to OpenGPT by creating a `.opencommitignore` file.
+You can ignore files from submission to OpenAI by creating a `.opencommitignore` file.
 For example:

 ```ignorelang
 path/to/large-asset.zip